David800823/My-Own-Projects/README.md

-# My-Own-Projects

-Welcome to my portfolio.
+# Welcome to my portfolio.
-I am an aspiring data analyst passionate about data.
+I am an aspiring data analyst passionate about data.<br>
-In this repository, you can see my work regarding Excel, SQL, Python, and R.
+In this repository, you can see my work regarding Excel, SQL, Python, and R.<br>

-Moreover, I also have a Tableau Public Account. https://public.tableau.com/app/profile/david.sierra.perez8682
+Moreover, I also have a Tableau Public Account.<br> https://public.tableau.com/app/profile/david.sierra.perez8682